iesahin/xvc/book/src/ref/xvc-file-list.md

                 "default",
             ),
         },
-        "file.carry-in.no_parallel": XvcConfigValue {
+        "file.list.recursive": XvcConfigValue {
             source: Project,
             value: Boolean(
                 false,
             ),
         },
+        "file.list.format": XvcConfigValue {
+            source: Project,
+            value: String(
+                "{{aft}}{{rct}} {{asz}} {{ats}}   {{name}}  {{rcd8}} {{acd8}}",
+            ),
         },
+    },
     init_params: XvcConfigInitParams {
         default_configuration: "/n[core]/n# The repository id.
-Please do not delete or change it. /n# This is used to identify the repository and generate paths in storages. /n# In the future it may be used to in other ways. /nguid = /"6bab4e1c9c344391/"/n# Default verbosity level. /n# One of /"error/", /"warn/", /"info/"/nverbosity = /"error/"/n/n[git]/n# Automate git operations. /n# Turning this off leads Xvc to behave as if it's not in a Git repository./n# Not recommended unless you're really not using Git/nuse_git = true/n# Command to run Git process./n# You can set this to an absolute path to specify an executable/n# If set to a non-absolute path, the executable will be searched in $PATH./ncommand = /"git/"/n/n# Commit changes in .xvc/ directory after commands./n# You can set this to false if you want to commit manually. /nauto_commit = true/n/n# Stage changes in .xvc/ directory without committing./n# auto_commit implies auto_stage. /n# If you want to commit manually but don't want to stage after individual Xvc commands, you can set this to true. /nauto_stage = false/n/n[cache]/n# The cache type for XVC.
+Please do not delete or change it. /n# This is used to identify the repository and generate paths in storages. /n# In the future it may be used to in other ways. /nguid = /"58f15a77177f2cfd/"/n# Default verbosity level. /n# One of /"error/", /"warn/", /"info/"/nverbosity = /"error/"/n/n[git]/n# Automate git operations. /n# Turning this off leads Xvc to behave as if it's not in a Git repository./n# Not recommended unless you're really not using Git/nuse_git = true/n# Command to run Git process./n# You can set this to an absolute path to specify an executable/n# If set to a non-absolute path, the executable will be searched in $PATH./ncommand = /"git/"/n/n# Commit changes in .xvc/ directory after commands./n# You can set this to false if you want to commit manually. /nauto_commit = true/n/n# Stage changes in .xvc/ directory without committing./n# auto_commit implies auto_stage. /n# If you want to commit manually but don't want to stage after individual Xvc commands, you can set this to true. /nauto_stage = false/n/n[cache]/n# The cache type for XVC.
 It may take copy, hardlink, symlink, reflink as values./n# The default is copy to make sure the options is portable./n# Copy duplicates the file content, while hardlink, symlink and reflink only create a new path to the file./n# Note that hardlink and symlink are read-only as they link the files in cache. /ntype = /"copy/"/n# The hash algorithm used for the cache. /n# It may take blake3, blake2, sha2 or sha3 as values. /n# All algorithms are selected to produce 256-bit hashes, so sha2 means SHA2-256, blake2 means BLAKE2s, etc./n# The cache path is produced by prepending algorithm name to the cache. /n# Blake3 files are in .xvc/b3/, while sha2 files are in .xvc/s2/ etc. /nalgorithm = /"blake3/"/n/n[file]/n/n[file.track]/n/n# Don't move file content to cache after xvc file track/nno_commit = false/n# Force to track files even if they are already tracked./nforce = false/n/n# Xvc calculates file content digest differently for text and binary files./n# This option controls whether to treat files as text or binary./n# It may take auto, text or binary as values./n# Auto check each file individually and treat it as text if it's text./ntext_or_binary = /"auto/"/n/n# Don't use parallelism in track operations. /n# Note that some of the operations are implemented in parallel by default, and this option affects some heavier operations./nno_parallel = false/n/n[file.list]/n/n# Format for `xvc file list` rows.
 You can reorder or remove columns./n# The following are the keys for each row: /n# - {acd64}:  actual content digest.
 All 64 digits from the workspace file's content./n# - {acd8}:  actual content digest.
 First 8 digits the file content digest. /n# - {aft}:  actual file type.
 Whether the entry is a file (F), directory (D),/n#   symlink (S), hardlink (H) or reflink (R). /n# - {asz}:  actual size.
 The size of the workspace file in bytes.
 It uses MB,/n#   GB and TB to represent sizes larger than 1MB. /n# - {ats}:  actual timestamp.
 The timestamp of the workspace file./n# - {cst}:  cache status.
 One of /"=/", /">/", /"</", /"X/", or /"?/" to show/n#   whether the file timestamp is the same as the cached timestamp, newer,/n#   older, not cached or not tracked./n# - {name}: The name of the file or directory./n# - {rcd64}:  recorded content digest.
 All 64 digits./n# - {rcd8}:  recorded content digest.
 First 8 digits./n# - {rct}:  recorded cache type.
 Whether the entry is linked to the workspace/n#   as a copy (C), symlink (S), hardlink (H) or reflink (R)./n# - {rsz}:  recorded size.
 The size of the cached content in bytes.
 It uses/n#   MB, GB and TB to represent sizes larged than 1MB./n# - {rts}:  recorded timestamp.
 The timestamp of the cached content./n# /n# There are no escape sequences in the format string. /n# If you want to add a tab, type it to the string./n# If you want to add a literal double curly brace, open an issue. /nformat = /"{{aft}}{{rct}} {{asz}} {{ats}}   {{name}}  {{rcd8}} {{acd8}}/"/n/n# Default sort order for `xvc file list`./n# Valid values are/n# none, name-asc, name-desc, size-asc, size-desc, ts-asc, ts-desc./nsort = /"name-desc/"/n/n# Do not show a summary for as the final row for `xvc file list`./nno_summary = false/n/n# List files recursively always./nrecursive = false/n/n[file.carry-in]/n# Carry-in the files to cache always, even if they are already present./nforce = false/n/n# Don't use parallel move/copy in carry-in/nno_parallel = false/n/n[pipeline]/n# Name of the current pipeline to run/ncurrent_pipeline = /"default/"/n# Name of the default pipeline/ndefault = /"default/"/n# Name of the default params file name/ndefault_params_file = /"params.yaml/"/n/n",
         current_dir: AbsolutePath(
             "[CWD]",
         ),